Frequently asked questions about criminal intelligence legislation

 -

-Criminal intelligence methods would include surveillance, covert intelligence collection, technical observation and technical tracking.
+Secret intelligence collection methods include surveillance, covert intelligence collection, technical observation and technical tracking.
 The methods are already in the Police Act, but now they could be used under different conditions.

-Under the new regulations, the police could also collect data identifying a network address or terminal equipment, conduct undercover activities and make pseudo purchases.
-Controlled delivery and controlled use of covert human intelligence sources would also be part of the police toolkit.
+Under the new provisions, the police could also collect location data of a person or object and data identifying a network address or terminal equipment, and conduct undercover activities and make pseudo purchases.
+Controlled delivery, controlled use of covert human intelligence sources and the use of participatory covert human intelligence sources would also be included in the police toolkit.

 -